qld-gov-au/qg-web-template/README.md

 ## File structure

- ├─ src/ - Where the source for the template are kept │	├─ assets/
+ ├─ src/ - Where the source for the template are kept\n │	├─ assets/

  │	│	├─ _project/ - 	Files in here are compled specially